-Figure 70: Gene level preprocessing.
+Figure 76: Gene level preprocessing.

-Figure 71: IQR filter at 0.25.
+Figure 77: IQR filter at 0.25.

-Figure 72: BY correction, absolute $\log 2(fc) > 1$ and adjusted p-value < 0.01 found enriched within alternative splicing events, see previous sub section, and those found within the differential expression set.
-The reason of such intersection is due to the assumption that both alternative splcing events as well as differential expression should be linked to the biological problem under investigation.
-Using the two list of enriched GO terms and the Venn diagram function available in the modelling stats menu we can detect those GO enriched terms in common between the two analysis, fig. 73.
+Figure 78: BY correction, absolute $\log 2(fc) > 1$ and adjusted p-value < 0.01

+For this sub set we search for enriched GO terms and we save the list of enriched classed.
+Since the putative alternative splicing events we have identified previously are too many to be experimentally investigated we in this case we will integrate GO terms found enriched within alternative splicing events, see previous sub section, and those found within the differential expression set.
+The reason of such intersection is due to the assumption that both alternative splicing events as well as differential expression should be linked to the biological problem under investigation.
+Using the two list of enriched GO terms and the Venn diagram function available in the modelling stats menu we can detect those GO enriched terms in common between the two analysis, fig. 79.

-Figure 73: Intersection between the GO terms found enriched in exon level alternative splicing analysis and gene level differential expression analysis.
+Figure 79: Intersection between the GO terms found enriched in exon level alternative splicing analysis and gene level differential expression analysis.